raztronaut/condochatty/README.md

 ## Usage

 1. Open http://localhost:3000 in your browser
-2. Type your question about the Condo Act in the chat input
+2. Type your question about the Ontario Condo Act in the chat input
 3. Get accurate, context-aware responses with citations

 Example queries: